-Ball One new hardball per match to be supplied by the home team.
+Ball One new hardball per match to be supplied by the home team (unless both teams mutually agree, prior to the toss, that there will be a new ball for each innings).
 At least one decent spare ball should be available.
 A pink ball must be used in all evening hardball matches (ie any match starting at or after 5pm).
 For any hardball match starting earlier than 5pm, a red or pink ball may be used.
-See Specific

-Variations table for ball sizes.
+See Specific Variations table for ball sizes.